jasonherrboldt/MusicOrganizer/README.md

 Tracks within the same album with no track numbers should be ordered by track name.
 If an album has both numbered and non-numbered tracks, non-numbered tracks should always come last, either when ascending or descending.

 A user may specify the initial sorting, as well as the ascending / descending order.
 Secondary, tertiary, etc. sorting will be decided by the program.
 If an ascending / descending choice is not made, the default choice will be ascending.
 See the examples below.
 The first row is the default.
-The user may choose to sort by any row, then all other columns programatically follow.
+The user may choose to sort by any row, then all other columns programatically follow as indicated by the columns.
 Dashes indicate that no programatic choice will be made.
 (These are extreme edge cases.)

 ![alt tag](http://traffic.libsyn.com/hardcoremathuser/sorting.png)

 Album track sorting should always be ascending, irrespective of the selected overall ordering.

-The random playlist must randomly select songs from the entire list, including album tracks.

 Each comma-separated line of the input file should be in this format: [artist], [song title], [album title (may be left out)], [album track number (a unique positive integer) (may be left out)], [genre], [song length (must be of the form MMSS, eg 244)].